stelligent/lockdown/README.md

 2. Deactivate all IAM users and roles
-   * deny policy is attached to all users, groups and roles.
+   * Deny policy is attached to all users, groups and roles.
    * Mitigates attacks such as persistant sts sessions, cross-account access, or cron'd Lambdas.
    * Existing policies are left intact for forensics